chainer/chainer/docs/source/tutorial/train_loop.rst

 We can create our model be writing a new subclass of :class:`~chainer.Chain`.
 The two main steps are:

 1. Any :class:`~chainer.Link` objects (possibly also including other :class:`chainer.Chain` objects) that we wish to call during the forward computation of our :class:`~chainer.Chain` must first be supplied to the :class:`~chainer.Chain`'s :meth:`~chainer.Chain.__init__` method.
-After the :meth:`~chainer.Chain.__init__` method has been called, these :class:`~chainer.Link` objects will then be accessable as attributes of our :class:`~chainer.Chain` object.
+After the :meth:`~chainer.Chain.__init__` method has been called, these :class:`~chainer.Link` objects will then be accessible as attributes of our :class:`~chainer.Chain` object.
 This means that we also need to provide the attribute name that we want to use for each :class:`~chainer.Link` object that is supplied.
 We do this by providing the attribute name and corresponding :class:`~chainer.Link` object as keyword arguments to :meth:`~chainer.Chain.__init__`, as we will do in the MLP chain below.
 2. We need to define a :meth:`~chainer.Chain.__call__` method that allows our :class:`~chainer.Chain` to be called like a function.
 This method takes one or more :class:`~chainer.Variable` objects as input (that is, the input activations) and returns one or more :class:`~chainer.Variable` objects.
 This method executes the forward pass of the model by calling any of the links that we supplied to :meth:`~chainer.Chain.__init__` earlier as well as any functions.

 Note that only the :class:`~chainer.Link` objects need to be supplied to